Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 8.5.20 07/15/2016 =
+* NEW: Introduce the `cn_csv_export_fields_config` filter.
+* NEW: Add ability to the CSV Export All tool to export entry meta when registered by plugins.
+* COMPATIBILITY: Add a custom CSS file for the Enfold theme to help ensure the core Chosen styles are not broken by Enfold.
+* TWEAK: Export the address line 4, district and county fields when exporting addresses.
+* TWEAK: Use `strlen()` when checking for empty URLs before adding a social network link.
+* TWEAK: Use `strlen()` when checking for empty URLs before adding a link.
+* TWEAK: Add `placeholder_option` attribute in CN_Walker_Term_Select_List_Enhanced.
+* TWEAK: Add a `readonly` attribute to cnHTML::group().
+* TWEAK: Setup the `$fields` array to be passed to the `cn_csv_export_fields_config` filter.
+* BUG: Bracket variable to prevent export errors.
+* BUG: Correct some action name prefixes in the system info code.
+* OTHER: Update Chosen to 1.6.1.
+* OTHER: Remove dead unused code.
+* DEV: Fix array alignment.
+* I18N: Include Spanish (Mexico) translation.
+* I18N: Update POT file.
+* I18N: Update MO files.

 = 8.5.19 07/07/2016 =
 * NEW: Update database schema to support address line 4, district and county fields.
 * NEW: Introduce cnOutput::excerpt().